OpenHD/Documentation/hardware/sbcs.md

 That's why we split our Wiki in multiple sub-menus.
 Since the [RaspberryPi](../hardware/raspberry.md) is the most stable and most supported SBC we'll recommend starting with that platform.

-We also support more advanced setups, which require much more work.
+We also support more advanced setups, which require much more work and have a lesser function set.
-One of this Platforms is the [Nvidia Jetson](../hardware/jetson.md) and [X86](../hardware/X86.md), for which we also actively build images.
+One of this Platforms is the [Nvidia Jetson](../hardware/jetson.md), which can only be used as Air, and has minimal camera support.

+And [X86](../hardware/X86.md), which doesn't support custom channels and higher tx power on 2.4 cards.

 In addition to that we are right now building our own [custom Hardware](../hardware/custom-hardware.md), which has very specific compatibilities.
 And allow custom builds based on our OpenHD code, which are compatible with the OpenHD-System.